OpenSteamClient/OpenSteamClient/README.md

 After installation, read [After Install](#after-install-important)

 ## Arch Linux
-We provide a couple AUR packages:
+We provide an AUR package:
-`opensteam-git` and `opensteam-bin`
+`opensteam-git`

-Choose which one you want and install it through makepkg or your AUR helper.
+Install it through makepkg or your AUR helper.
 Use your application launcher to start it, or run `opensteam` in a terminal.

 Then read [After Install](#after-install-important)